Trial of High Court claims against Andrew Tate brought forward to next summer

 Judge Richard Armstrong said that the claimants were “seeking damages likely to reach six figures”.

-The women are bringing a civil case against Tate at the High Court after the Crown Prosecution Service decided not to prosecute in 2019.
+The women are bringing a civil case against Tate at the High Court after the Crown Prosecution Service decided not to prosecute in 2019, with their allegations including rape and sexual assault.

 Three of the British accusers were the subject of an investigation by Hertfordshire Constabulary, which was closed in 2019.